mtharrison/s3p/README.md

 s3p
 ======

-A command line program that syncs your files to s3, written in Go
+A scp like command line program that copies files to s3, written in Go